sivanhavkin/Entelgia/README.md

 **Use Entelgia if you want agents that evolve an internal identity — not just follow prompts.**

-Unlike stateless chatbot systems, Entelgia maintains an evolving internal state, allowing identity, memory, and reflective behavior to develop continuously over time.
+Unlike stateless chatbot systems, Entelgia maintains an evolving internal state, allowing identity, memory, and reflective behavior to develop over time.

 Entelgia sits between agent engineering and cognitive architecture research, exploring how internal structure shapes agent behavior.